 3. Recharge Your Networking

 Another helpful way to make some IMMEDIATE traction today is to get your networking on.
 Now is the time because companies are hiring and people are moving.
-If you’re feeling unsure where to start, check out these 6 Networking Tips you May be Missing Out on in Today’s Job Search.
+Take time to research and find high value contacts on LinkedIn.
+If you’re feeling unsure where to start, check out this networking guide and checklist.